suds-community/suds/README.md

 note: See example of service with multiple ports below.

-The sample ouput lists that the service named `WebServiceTestBeanService` has methods such as getPercentBodyFat() and addPerson().
+The sample output lists that the service named `WebServiceTestBeanService` has methods such as getPercentBodyFat() and addPerson().